gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.markdown

 sudo apt-get update
 sudo apt-get install python3.6
 {% endhighlight %}
-Unfortunately it doesn't work on my installation for the PPA has been removed.
-Therefore I turned to the second way to download the source code and compile, install.
+Unfortunately, it doesn't work on my installation for the PPA has been removed.
+Therefore I turned to the second way to download the source code and compile, install it.
 The command as below.
 {% highlight shell %}
 wget https://www.python.org/ftp/python/3.6.0/Python-3.6.0.tar.xz